thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 {{< notice note >}}
 Technically what we're implementing is a language server for LSP, but we'll refer to it as an LSP throughout this article.
-We're not making a protocol.
+This is a common shorthand, but we're not making a protocol.
 That'd be crazy.
 {{</ notice >}}